sashakucharczyk/GithubMCP/README.md

 # **OpenLLMSkills**

 A lightweight framework for building **LLM-driven tools** using nothing more than **GitHub + any coding agent** (e.g., OpenAI Codex Web).
 No backend, no server, no APIs—just structured instructions, CSV data, and a consistent tool layout.
+Geimini (non-coding agent) is able to directly use the repository by directly referencing it in a prompt.

 OpenLLMSkills lets you define reusable “skills” for LLMs in a way that mirrors the functionality of agent frameworks (MCP servers, Claude Skills, LangChain tools) without requiring any developer infrastructure.